The Birth Story Loop: When “Healthy Baby, Healthy Mom” Isn't Enough

 Many new mothers experience frightening intrusive thoughts after their baby is born.
 These thoughts can feel disturbing and isolating, but they are far more common than most women realize.
 Learn why these thoughts happen, when they are normal, and when they may be part of postpartum OCD.

-Many women are surprised by the kinds of intrusive thoughts that show up after their baby is born.
+Many women are surprised by the kinds of intrusive thoughts that can show up after a baby is born.

 Sudden images of their baby being hurt.